 - Receive validation

-You will use different tools/platforms/frameworks to build your web apps.
-It’s important to choose a tool that fits the job (in this case your web application) and not to go with what is popular.
+You will use different programming languages, frameworks, libraries, and tools to build your web apps.
+It’s important to choose a tech stack that fits the job (in this case your web application) and not go with what is popular.
 For example – for a simple to-do app, Django combined with React might be overkill.

 Determine what data you need to store in your database and also your data types.
 Then build your database.

 You will likely build your front-end and back-end at the same time.
 Your front end will loosely mirror the wireframe/prototype you validated earlier.
 The front end consists of HTML, CSS, and JS – like one of our front-end frameworks below.